CodeGlimpse/CodeGlimpse.github.io/content/en/post/python-install/index.md

 - Run `python3 --version` If the version is 3.x.*, Python 3 is pre-installed

 > **Note：**
-> Recent versions of macOS include a **python3** command in `/usr/bin/python3` that links to a usually older and incomplete version of Python provided by and for use by the Apple development tools, **Xcode** or the **Command Line Tools for Xcode**
+> Recent versions of macOS include a **python3** command in `/usr/bin/python3` that links to a usually older and incomplete version of Python provided by and for use by the Apple development tools, **Xcode** or the **Command Line Tools for Xcode**<br>
-> You should never modify or attempt to delete this installation, as it is Apple-controlled and is used by Apple-provided or third-party software
+> You should never modify or attempt to delete this installation, as it is Apple-controlled and is used by Apple-provided or third-party software<br>
-> If you choose to install a newer Python version from `python.org`, you will have two different but functional Python installations on your computer that can co-exist
+> If you choose to install a newer Python version from `python.org`, you will have two different but functional Python installations on your computer that can co-exist<br>
 > The default installer options should ensure that its **python3** will be used instead of the system **python3**

 Here are a few common installation methods for Python, and you can choose the one that suits you according to your needs.